budescode/django-rest-allauth/README.md

 Optional either username or email can be used, or both.
 It returns response with token along with it for authentication

+### edituser
+This is to edituser details
+Authorization: Token
+fields:
+{
+    "email": "",
+    "username": "",
+    "first_name": "",
+    "last_name": "",
+}
+All fields are optional, only input the field you want to change

+### changepassword
+This is to change user's password
+Authorization: Token
+fields:
+{
+    "old_password": "",
+    "new_password": "",
+}
+If the old password is correct, it changes the user's password to the new one.

+### getuser
+This is to get user details, it returns an object with the user details
+Authorization: Token

 ### authenticatesocialuser